microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 ## Deploy your application

-If you'd like to learn how to deploy your web application, check out the [Deploy a Node.js Application to Azure](/docs/nodejs/nodejs-deployment) tutorial where we show how to run your website in Azure.
+If you'd like to learn how to deploy your web application, check out the [Deploy a Node.js Application to Azure](/docs/azure/deployment.md) tutorials where we show how to run your website in Azure.

 ---